Save Our Sacrament

 Included in this article: “Catholic teaching says that acts of governance in the church can take place either in an internal or external forum.
 The Internal Forum is the forum of conscience, where a decision is made in private counseling with a priest without a formal decree or any sort of publicity.
 The Synod offers an important softening to remarried, proposing individual discernment.
 Pope Francis concluded the Synod saying to the bishops “The Synod experience … made us better realize that the true defenders of doctrine are not those who uphold its letter, but its spirit; not ideas but people; not formulae but the gratuitousness of God’s love and forgiveness”.

-Annulment Process to Be Less Costly, with
+Annulment Process to Be Less Costly, with 'Correct Simplicity'

 by Cindy Wooden Catholic News Service America magazine

-Pope reaffirms annulment reforms as they
+Pope reaffirms annulment reforms as they come into effect

 by Catholic News Service Catholic Herald/UK